Therapy Services

 • Expressive Therapies

-• We can provide you with more information about our therapy services and will collect some basic information from you*.
-If it seems like the therapy we offer aligns with your needs, then we will schedule you for a consultation with one of our staff therapists.
+We can provide you with more information about our therapy services and will collect some basic information from you*.
+If it seems like the therapy we offer aligns with your needs, then we will schedule a consultation with one of our staff therapists.

 *Please note: if you call to inquire about therapy for anyone under the age of 18, we require a case number.

-• Consultations help both you and us determine if SAVA’s therapy services would be a good fit.
+• Consultations help us determine if SAVA’s therapy services would be a good fit for your needs.

 During the consultation, you will be asked to share some information about yourself and what you are hoping to get out of therapy.
 Please note that the therapist you meet with for your consultation may or may not be the therapist you work with if you begin therapy at SAVA.